The Ultimate Penang Travel Guide

 Best Things to do in Penang

-- Walk along the Street of Harmony – Start your day right by exploring the Street of Harmony, an area that where temples, places of worship, and other cultural sites are located next to each other.
-Some landmarks include 19th century St. George’s Church, The Goddess of Mercy Temple, and Jalan Masjid Kapitan Keling mosque.
+- Walk along the Street of Harmony – Start your day right by exploring the Street of Harmony, an area where temples, places of worship, and other cultural sites are located next to each other.
+Some landmarks include 19th century St. George’s Church, The Goddess of Mercy Temple, and Jalan Masjid Kapitan Keling Mosque.
 If you’re not a fan of walking, then…

 - Ride a trishaw – A trishaw is like the Philippine tricycle, but it is not motorized.
 A lot would agree that riding a trishaw is the best way to explore the UNESCO Heritage Zone.
-Most trishaw drivers are locals who are more than happy to give some history on each site, like Little India, Melayu Lane, and Penang Road.
+Most trishaw drivers are locals who are more than happy to give history on each site, like Little India, Melayu Lane, and Penang Road.

-- Take unlimited photos in Made in Penang: The Interactive Museum – Propose to your loved one in a creative (and whacky) way, touch a giant tempura, or pretend to be a local fisherman in this one-of-a-kind museum.
+- Take unlimited photos in Made in Penang: The Interactive Museum – Propose to your loved one in a creative (and whacky) way, touch giant tempura, or pretend to be a local fisherman in this one-of-a-kind museum.
 You can take unlimited photos for an entrance fee of just MYR 15 (Php 192).

 - Georgetown, Penang: Here Are The Must-Visit Landmarks In The Place

 - Visiting Penang?
-Don’t Miss These 7 Street Arts Of George Town
+Don’t Miss These 7 Street Arts Of George Town.

 - Adventures in Penang, Malaysia Day 1